tony-waters/tony-waters.github.io/_posts/2015-02-05-value-objects.md

 			}
 			return true;
 		}

+		// ... code omitted for brevity ...

 	}

-The `isValid()` method is where we will put our increasing understanding of what it means for a `Month` object to be valid.
-Through this process we can make it impossible to create an invalid `Month`.
-And its always clear in our calling code that we're dealing with months:
+The `isValid()` method is where we locate our increasing understanding of what it means for a `Month` object to be valid.
+Through this process it becomes increasingly difficult to create an invalid `Month`.
+And it's always clear in our calling code that we are dealing with months:

 	String myMonthString = "201501";
 	if(Month.isValid(myMonthString)) {